 - Fountain Square (maintained by 3CDC, hours may differ)

 All Cincinnati Parks events requiring permits are cancelled from now through August 31st.
 Find a list below of any events that have been canceled or postponed in response to COVID-19 concerns.
 For more frequent updates, visit our Facebook, Twitter and Instagram pages.

 When visiting our parks, all general rules still apply.

 Daily Dose of Activities

 Looking for activities to do?
-Visit our Daily Does of Activities page for suggestions on adventures one can have in Cincinnati Parks.
-We’ll update this page daily.
+Visit our Daily Dose of Activities page for suggestions on adventures one can have in Cincinnati Parks.
 Downloadable packets for home or on-the-go to come!

 Closed to the Public